spack/spack-tutorial/tutorial_packaging.rst

 - the default Autotools package installation phases are listed.

 There are also entries for the different types of dependencies.
-We don't currently have any specified so they are each reported as ``None``.
+We don't currently have any specified so they are reported as ``None``.

 As we fill in more information about the package, the ``spack info`` command will become more informative.